unfoldingWord-dev/d43-catalog/README.md

 1. The Lambda pipeline:
   * Grabs the content and deciphers metadata
   * Adds entry into an "in progress" database table
-  * Triggers a digital signing routine for our systems that use cryptographic verification
+  * Puts the files to be signed on S3 in the cdn.door43.org bucket, keyed with `temp/<repo-name>/<commit-hash>/<filename>`
-  * Copies valid data into a "production" database table
+  * The upload to S3 triggers a digital signing routine for our systems that use cryptographic verification and puts it on S3 as `cdn.door43.org/<lang>/<resource>/v<version>/<filename>`
-  * Saves an updated catalog file every 5 minutes (if needed) to the (S3) API endpoint
+  * A cron job on AWS triggers the catalog.json generator (Lambda) ever 5 minutes.
+If there are new changes to the "in progress" DB, and all files have been signed and all JSON checks out, it copies the new catalog.json to the (S3) API endpoint

 ## Function Description